Things to Do in Chicago

 velvet city

-The property of the Division of Materials contain more than 13,000 materials, and in addition 66,000 example swatches, extending from 300 B.C. to the present.
+The property of the Division of Materials contain more than 13,000 materials, and in addition 66,000 example swatches, extending from 300 B.C.
+To the present.
 The accumulation speaks to Europe, Asia, Peru, Mexico.

 Guatemala, Indonesia, North America, and Africa, with determinations in pre-Columbian materials, European vestments, embroidered works of art, woven silks and velvets, printed textures, embroidery, and trim.